Energy storage system to top up peak electricity supply

 Meanwhile, the oxygen would be fed to the combustor to mix with the natural gas before it is burned.
 Burning natural gas in pure oxygen, rather than air, makes the combustion process more efficient and produces less nitrogen oxide.
 Instead, this 'oxy-fuel' combustion method produces a concentrated stream of carbon dioxide that can be removed easily in solid form as dry ice.

-"This is a much better way of dealing with these peaks in demand for electricity.
+Using such an integrated system, the amount of fuel needed to cater for peak demand could be cut by as much as 50 percent.
+Greenhouse gas emissions would be lower too, thanks to the greatly reduced nitrogen oxide emissions and the capture of carbon dioxide gas in solid form for storage."This is a much better way of dealing with these peaks in demand for electricity.
 Greenhouse gas emissions would also be cut considerably because the carbon dioxide generated in the gas-fired turbine would be captured in solid form."

 "On paper, the efficiency savings are considerable.
 We now need to test the system in practice," Professor Ding said.